Nicholas Zammit: Appreciation

 Within philosophical circles, Zammit has been sometimes taken lightly.
 This has been mainly due to the fact that most are only acquainted to his Pensieri d'un Retrogrado.
 Indeed, reading this work without any or scant knowledge of the rest of his literary output cannot but thoroughly distort Zammit's philosophical output and significance.
 Both his liberal and conservative phases must be taken into consideration to form a balanced and holistic view of his philosophy.

 To date, a methodical and comprehensive appreciation of Zammit's philosophy has still not been done.
 Though the research and studies of Jimmy Xerri and Michael Grech come close, they might still have lacked a consideration of Zammit's philosophy in its entirety.

-Most certainly, Zammit is not a philosopher to be discarded.
-His broad knowledge, together with his curiosity and perplexities, not only make his works interesting and intriguing, but they also can still engage contemporary philosophers in avid and profitable discussions.
+Zammit's broad knowledge and philosophy engage contemporary philosophers in avid and productive discussions.